willroberts/rogue-spear-2020/README.md

 Urban Ops is the only expansion which is not a standalone game.
 It has a shorter install process:

-1. Mount the Urban Operations **CUE file** and copy its contents to your drive.
+1. Mount the Urban Operations **CUE file** and copy its contents to `C:\tmp`.
-1. Modify `<DiscCopy>\Setup.exe` to use `Windows 98` compatibility mode, and run it.
+1. Modify `C:\tmp\Setup.exe` to use `Windows 98` compatibility mode, and run it.
 When setup completes, you can delete the copy of the disc contents from your hard drive.
 1. Install [Urban Operations Patch 2.52](https://www.moddb.com/games/tom-clancys-rainbow-six-rogue-spear/downloads/rogue-spear-urban-operations-252-us-patch)
-1. Modify `<YourGameDir>\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.
+1. Modify `C:\Rogue Spear\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.
-1. Run `<YourGameDir>\UrbanOperations.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
+1. Run `C:\Rogue Spear\UrbanOperations.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.

 ### Black Thorn and Covert Ops